 He looked up at me, clearly annoyed.
 He took my boarding pass stub and stamped it.
 He handed back my passport and itinerary.
 My passport was checked again at the gate and again at the plane doors.

 I was the last person onto the plane.

 As I settled into another window seat, I felt my chest tighten.
 Exactly two hours and fifteen minutes until arrival in Tel Aviv.
 I remembered what my family and friends told me before my flight.
 The moment I exited the United States my rights were stripped away.
 The passport just served as a couple pieces of paper with my information to allow me to move across borders.
 I shouldn’t expect respect just because I was an American citizen.
 I knew I should expect obstacles the moment I arrived in Israel.

-I spent the entire two hours flight listening to Quran and making dua’.
+I spent the entire two-hour flight listening to Quran and making dua’.
 I prepared myself for the worst and told myself that I just needed to take it easy and stay patient.
 I put my tawakul (trust) in Allah swt.